 We believe it is overall a better option as it's significantly less painful, less invasive, and there's a quicker healing time.
 The pet can return to normal activity, like chasing a ball and running around the backyard in significantly less time than with traditional open surgery.
 We can more readily perform diagnostic procedures that might otherwise be too cost-prohibitive because open surgery for obtaining biopsies is more expensive or just too invasive for clients to agree to.

-How can you schedule your dog's laparoscopic spay?
+How can you schedule a laparoscopic procedure?

 *Devitt CM, Cox RE, Hailey JJ.
 Duration, complications, stress, and pain of open ovariohysterectomy versus a simple method of laparoscopic-assisted ovariohysterectomy in dogs.
 J Am Vet Med Assoc 2005;227(6):921-927